ChaseHardin/string_calculator/README.md

 # String Calculator

-The focuse is to solve this kata using multiple languages.
+The focus is to solve this kata using multiple languages.

 # Acceptance Criteria